Transcripts and Proof of Degree

 The applicant is responsible for obtaining all transcripts.
 University of Denver students and alumni do not need to provide University of Denver transcripts.

-All official transcripts must include a statement of receipt of degrees earned (or separate degree/diploma certificate).
+All official transcripts must include the name and date of degree(s) earned (or supply a separate degree/diploma certificate), if applicable.

-The University of Denver will consider paper transcripts official when delivered to the University of Denver in a sealed envelope from the issuing institution or a third-party agency acting on behalf of the institution provided the following criteria are met:
+The University of Denver will consider paper transcripts official when delivered to the University of Denver in a sealed envelope from the issuing institution provided the following criteria are met:

 The University of Denver will consider electronic transcripts official from a domestic institution provided the following criteria are met: